 Bailey’s works inhabit spaces both real and mythical—the church, the baseball diamond, the piano, the railroad, the sharecropper’s field.
 Taken together, however, the thirty-seven works in Memory as Medicine indicate another space, vast and organizing, beneath all others: the Black Atlantic.
 Whether evoked as an agent of the diaspora, as a ground for the slave trade, or as a temporal gulf that separates Bailey from his genetic past, each work recognizes the ocean’s size and history, in image or in form.

 Take the title work, Memory as Medicine (2006).
-At the center of this shadow box more than four-and-a-half feet square floats an antique photograph of a soldier, likely drawn from the cache of images Bailey inherited from his grandmother.2 The image is printed on translucent paper through which we see another piece of paper covered with a Garveyite emblem—a black star circled with the slogan “Long Live UNIA”—and a handwritten DNA sequence.
+At the center of this shadow box more than four-and-a-half feet square floats an antique photograph of a soldier, likely drawn from the cache of images Bailey inherited from his grandmother.2 As Thompson notes in her catalogue essay “During his last year of art school, Bailey’s grandmother gave him a treasure trove of more than 400 tintypes from a family album dating back to the late 1800s…” in Carol Thompson, ed.
+Memory as Medicine (New York: Prestel Publishing, 2011): 49.
+The image is printed on translucent paper through which we see another piece of paper covered with a Garveyite emblem—a black star circled with the slogan “Long Live UNIA”—and a handwritten DNA sequence.
 Bailey had learned, in 2006, that markers in his DNA indicated a bloodline rooted in Sierra Leone and in Guinea.
 The shadowbox becomes a medicine cabinet whose magic is the reparative line from photograph to artifact to blood code that describes a history, something that can now be remembered; the depth of the box represents both time and the Atlantic expanse, through which and across which Bailey reaches.

 The Atlantic expanse is evoked repeatedly.
 In the paper works Notes from Elmina (2011), waves swallow the coastal castle and traditional African figures.
 In the large-scale painting Uprooted (2002), oars proliferate, beneath, across, and atop one another in a densely layered panorama, each blade suggesting another stroke, another motion in the oceanic remove.
 In Procession (2005), Bailey builds a shadowbox around a painting, amplifying the superimposition of paint with a string of nautical flags and a layer of shadowy oars painted inside the plexiglass that forms both a lid and a window for this enormous cabinet.